Frege/frege/README.md

     println (greeting "World")
 ```

-This code will compile to `Hello.class` and `Hello.java` with a regular Java main method that one can start the usual Java way.
+This code will compile to `Hello.class` and `Hello.java` with a regular Java `main` method that one can start the usual Java way.

 Moreover, the `Hello.class` will have a method

     public static String greeting(String ...) {...}

 that one can call from Java or any other JVM language.

 The `greeting` function is **pure**, meaning it is _stateless_ and _free of side effects_.
 Therefore, it is _threadsafe_ and its results may be _automatically cached_ since given the same argument, the result will always be the same.

 The `main` function is **impure**.
-It takes a list of Strings and does not return just "void" as in most other JVM languages but the
+It takes a list of `String`s and does not return just "void" as in most other JVM languages but the
 type `IO ()`, telling that it may produce side effects like printing to the console.
 The Frege **type system** guarantees
 that any caller of `main` must also be of some `IO` type and is thus also marked as impure.
 That way, the lack of purity percolates up the whole call chain.